 - Pictures of the departed, preferably when they were young.

-- Add images with saints or an image of Virgin Guadalupe.
+- Add images with saints or an image of the Virgin Guadalupe.

 - Bread, a variety of foods, candies, and fruits.

-Sugar Skulls because the dead can be sweet too.
-Plus toys for the children and younger souls.
+Sugar Skulls are part of the altar because the dead can be sweet too.
+Plus, the offering includes toys for welcoming departed children and younger souls.